 3. Ease of Installation

 While any curtain rod needs to be level, some leave more room for correction of error than others.
-The Amazon rod has more standard rod brackets that are easier to measure, adjust, and even correct should your measurements (or eyeballing method) be slightly off.
+The Amazon extra long curtain rod has more standard rod brackets that are easier to measure, adjust, and even correct should your measurements (or eyeballing method) be slightly off.
 With the heavy duty mounting hardware of the West Elm rod though, while the installation itself isn’t especially difficult, correcting mistakes is tricker.
 Those large screw anchors don’t come out easily (if at all) and there are definitely more steps involved in getting the rod installed.
 Also, while the Amazon rod can essentially be laid on top of any bracket (which is especially helpful when hanging the curtains on the rings), the center mount on the West Elm rod is a fixed circle mount.

 Another note is that in this particular install, with all the trim in the dining room, the Amazon rod mounts had to be wedged in-between the top of the window casing and the bottom of the crown molding.
 Because I used four brackets across the long rod, I felt comfortable with Dave using a Dremel tool to shave off half of the double-screw mount.
 While I felt ok with trying this on the center mounts because of this specific setup, I definitely wouldn’t recommend it if it can be avoided and I wouldn’t have done it on the side mounts that bear the brunt of the weight of the curtains.